Philippines · tool

 Lechon Cebuano

-Whole roasted pig seasoned with a unique blend of local spices, including lemongrass and turmeric, resulting in incredibly tender meat and crispy skin.
+Whole roasted pig seasoned with a blend of local spices, lemongrass, and garlic, resulting in incredibly tender meat and crispy skin.
 It's the undisputed king of Cebuano feasts.

-Cebu's version of ceviche, featuring fresh Spanish mackerel 'cooked' in vinegar, ginger, onions, and chili peppers.
-It's a refreshing and tangy appetizer that perfectly complements the tropical climate.
+Cebu's version of ceviche, featuring fresh Spanish mackerel (tangigue) 'cooked' in vinegar, ginger, onions, chili, and sometimes coconut milk.
+The sharp, fresh flavors are a perfect palate cleanser.

 Halo-Halo

-A layered dessert of shaved ice, milk, sweet beans, fruits, jellies, leche flan, and ube ice cream.
-It's a perfect, cooling treat after a spicy meal or on a hot day.
+A popular Filipino dessert made with shaved ice, milk, sweet beans, fruits, jellies, leche flan, and ube ice cream.
+It's a colorful and refreshing treat, perfect for the tropical climate.

 Where locals eat — best neighborhoods